Stereotactic Breast Procedures Certification

 - All applicants must have a minimum of 4 hours of AMA PRA Category 1 CME in medical radiation physics or can attest to the review of Radiation Physics and Safety by Howard Snider, MD, included with the application.
 In addition:

-- Applicants with less than 5 years' experience must have a minimum of 15 hours of AMA PRA Category 1 CME in breast imaging, including a minimum of 7 hours in stereotactic breast procedures during the last 5 years.or
+- Applicants with less than 5 years' experience must have a minimum of 15 hours of AMA PRA Category 1 CME in breast imaging, including a minimum of 7 hours from a stereotactic breast procedures focused course during the last 5 years.or

 - Applicants with 5 or more years' experience must have a minimum of 5 hours of AMA PRA Category 1 CME in breast imaging or breast intervention during the last 5 years.

-- Applicants with less than 5 years' experience must have a minimum of 15 hours of AMA PRA Category 1 CME in breast imaging, including a minimum of 7 hours in stereotactic breast procedures during the last 5 years.
+- Applicants with less than 5 years' experience must have a minimum of 15 hours of AMA PRA Category 1 CME in breast imaging, including a minimum of 7 hours from a stereotactic breast procedures focused course during the last 5 years.

 - Society-Sponsored Breast Imaging CME Opportunities

 The clinical application includes all details related to the required documentation of board certification, training, procedure volume, CME accrual and the 2 required clinical case submissions.
 Stereotactic Clinical Case Requirements